Types of health practitioners

 Crisis assessment and treatment teams (CATT)

-If you think you or someone you know has reached “crisis point”, you need urgent help.
+Crisis teams (called CATT or PES) provide 24-hour, seven-days-a-week assessment and short-term treatment services for people experiencing a serious mental health crisis.
+If you think you or someone you know has reached 'crisis point', you need urgent help.
 Emergency teams (called CATT or PES) provide 24 hour, 7 days a week assessment and short-term treatment services for people experiencing a serious mental health crisis that could include urgent safety issues.
 Contact your local Mental Health Services immediately.

 0800 787 797